|Level||Min||Lv. 35||Min||Lv. 40|

 - Lv.7 Cooltime Turn -1

-Skill 3: Conversion of Magic [Passive]: Removes a weakening effect, except inability effects, on all allies each turn and recovers HP by 3% for each weakening effect removed.
-(Automatic Effect)
+Skill 3: Conversion of Magic [Passive]: Removes a harmful effect, except inability effects, on all allies each turn and the allies will recover their HP by 5% for each harmful effect removed.
+In addition, your Attack Bar increases by 10% for each harmful effect remaining on the ally after attacking each turn.
+[Automatic Effect]

 |Early Game||Swift + Energy or Guard||SPD / HP% / HP% or DEF%|